-The contributory pension system has had a roughly constant number of beneficiaries since 2003, in the order of 3.3 million.
+order of 3.3 million.
 Spending on the contributory program was approximately 6.2 percent of GDP in 2003, 5.7 percent in 2006 and 7.2 percent in 2009.
-In 2003 and 2006, the pay-as-you-go component of this spending was not fully funded by the contributions to the system but had a deficit of 2.3 and 1.4 percent of GDP, respectively.
+In 2003 and 2006, the pay-as-you-go component of this spending was not fully funded by the contributions to the system but had a deficit of 2.3 percent and 1.4 percent of GDP, respectively.
+The deficit has been funded through taxes.

-iv Education
+iv Education and Health

-Education is a responsibility shared by the national government, the provinces and federal district and private institutions.
+Education is a responsibility shared by the national government, the provincial and federal district governments and private institutions.
 The public education system includes primary, secondary and tertiary schooling.
 In 2009 it accounted for 76 percent of elementary school enrollment, 72 percent of secondary school enrollment, and 73 percent of post-secondary enrollment (superior and university).
-At present, preschool (for five-year-olds), elementary school and secondary school are mandatory.
-Public spending on education equaled 3.4 percent in 2003, 4.3 percent in 2006 and 5.6 percent of GDP in 2009.
+At present, preschool (for five-year-olds), elementary school and secondary school attendance is mandatory.
+As a percent of GDP, public spending on education equaled 3.4 percent in 2003, 4.3 percent in 2006 and 5.6 percent in 2009.